-It is the responsibility of Lively Technical College to prepare our students for the workforce by teaching them the skills necessary to be successful employees.
+It is the responsibility of LTC to prepare our students for the workforce by teaching them the skills necessary to be successful employees.
 Employers recognize that the single most important trait for career success is good attendance.

-It is the intent of Lively Technical College to provide the best educational opportunity possible that will prepare individuals to make a positive contribution to their chosen occupation.
+It is the intent of LTC to provide the best educational opportunity possible that will prepare individuals to make a positive contribution to their chosen occupation.
 It is expected that every student will demonstrate attendance habits consistent with the expectations of the workplace.
 Students are expected to be in class, on time, ready to learn.
 As is expected in the workplace, when it is necessary to be absent due to illness or emergency situations, all students are to notify their instructor on or before the date of absence.
-There are no excused or unexcused absences.
 Students are responsible for monitoring their own attendance through the FOCUS Student Information System.

-Instructors and counselors may offer intervention strategies where attendance is affecting the educational progress of the student.
+Instructors may offer intervention strategies where attendance is affecting the educational progress of the student.
 All postsecondary students will assume responsibility for making up missed assignments in a timely manner in order to stay current with program progression.